Hiring Manager's Guide to Crafting Offers for Design Candidates

 Onboarding widely differs from company to company, but here are some topics you need to familiarize the new hire with:

-Its size, office locations, departments, the company values and culture, working hours, privacy and security policy, and basic HR information.
+Tell a new designer about the company's size, office locations, departments, the company values and culture, working hours, privacy and security policy, and basic HR information.
 For onsite positions, an office tour is an important part of the onboarding.

 The people they need to know